RedHatWorkshops/openshiftv3-ops-workshop/idling_applications.md

 The service will unidle DeploymentConfig "hello/hello-openshift" to 1 replicas once it receives traffic DeploymentConfig "hello/hello-openshift" has been idled
 ```
-Once successfully idled, you'll notice that the pod has dissapeard.
+Once successfully idled, you'll notice that the pod has disappeared.
 The ouput of the `oc get pods` command will return nothing:
 ```
 # oc get pods -n idle
 ```